Home - Photos - Books - Science - Videos

 Designer Snowflakes

-When I first became interested in snowflakes (~1998), I was struck by how few books there were on the subject.
-There was Wilson Bentley's classic 1931 reference, and Ukichiro Nakaya's excellent 1954 text, but little else.
+When I first became interested in snow crystals (~1998), I was struck by how few books were available on the subject.
+There was the classic Snow Crystals, by Wilson Bentley and W. J. Humphreys (1931), and Ukichiro Nakaya's outstanding 1954 monograph Snow Crystals: Natural and Artificial... but overall the subject had been largely overlooked.
 So I wrote a book all about snowflakes (The Snowflake: Winter's Secret Beauty), collaborating with Patricia Rasmussen on the photographs.
 And then I wrote another using my own photos, and then another, and several more after that, some coauthored with Rachel Wing.
-As shown above, several have been translated into a variety of languages.
-Here are all ten...
+It's been a good run.
+More details are below....

 Snow Crystals: A Case Study in Spontaneous Structure Formation